AP Scholar Awards

 Verrado High School

-Twenty-three students at Verrado High School have earned AP Scholar Awards in recognition of their exceptional achievement on the 2012 AP Exams.
+Twenty-four students at Verrado High School have earned AP Scholar Awards in recognition of their exceptional achievement on the 2013 AP Exams.

 The College Board’s Advanced Placement Program (AP) provides willing and academically prepared students with the opportunity to take rigorous college-level courses while still in high school and to earn college credit, advanced placement or both, for successful performance on the AP Exams.
 About 18 percent of the more than 1.8 million students worldwide who took AP Exams performed at a sufficiently high level to also earn an AP Scholar Award.
 The College Board recognizes several levels of achievement based on students’ performance on AP Exams.